Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-Now, we can repeat the same steps as the previous sections to prove the following theorem.

-\begin{thm} For an irreducible, aperiodic Markov chain model, if ${\textbf{Y}}$ is the anonymized version of $\textbf{X}$ as defined above, the size of the group including user $1$ is $s$, and \begin{itemize} \item $m=cn^{\frac{2}{s(|E|-r)}+\alpha}$, for any $\alpha > 0$; \end{itemize} then user $1$ has no privacy for large enough $n$. \end{thm}
+Now, we can repeat the similar steps as the previous sections to prove the following theorem. \begin{thm} For an irreducible, aperiodic Markov chain model, if ${\textbf{Y}}$ is the anonymized version of $\textbf{X}$ as defined above, the size of the group including user $1$ is $s$, and \begin{itemize} \item {$m=\Omega\left(n^{\frac{2}{s(|E|-r)}+\alpha}\right)$}, for any $\alpha > 0$; \end{itemize} then, user $1$ has no privacy at time $k$. \end{thm}

-The basic ideas behind the proof of Theorem \ref{markov_thm} are similar to the ones for Theorems \ref{two_state_thm} and \ref {r_state_thm}; thus, in this part we just focus on the differences and key ideas.
+\begin{proof} The basic ideas behind the proof of Theorem~\ref{markov_thm} are similar to the ones for Theorems~\ref{r_state_thm}; thus, in this part we just focus on the differences and key ideas.